dhana2403/med-cnn-classifier/README.md

 # Medical Image Classification with Simple CNN

-This project implements a basic CNN to classify medical images (e.g., skin lesions) into benign or malignant categories using the HAM10000 dataset.
-The model performs at an accuracy of 0.77
+This project implements a basic CNN to classify medical images (e.g., skin lesions) into benign or malignant categories using the HAM10000 dataset. currently the model performs at an accuracy of 0.77

 ## Project Structure
 - `models/`: CNN architecture